Calculators of Louis Troncet

 The manual Baby

-Troncet manufactured and sold also another calculating device, so called Totalisateur (dial adder) (see the lower photo), which was a circular adding device.
-It however didn't became a market hit, in contrast with the Arithmographe.
+Troncet manufactured and sold also another calculating device, the so-called Totalisateur (dial adder) (see the lower photo), which was a circular adding device.
+It however didn’t become a market hit, in contrast with the Arithmographe.

 Totalisateur of Troncet